Shavindra/infovis-24/README.md

 1. Clone repository

-2. In the root directory run `docker-compose up`.
+2. To start navigate to root directory run `docker-compose up`.

 3. Navigate to `http://localhost:5080`

+4. To stop run `docker-compose down`